Mahnoor271098/TMKT-DLS-2.0/README.md

-     Scenario: Phoen number are clickable
+     Scenario: Phone number are clickable

    Given: The phone numbers in the table are clickable
    Then:  Agent clicks phone to call